By Jennifer Chan

 Good luck!
 And if you have any questions, don’t hesitate to get in touch.

 If you’re interested in running AdWords for your business but don’t have the know-how or time, we’d love to do it for you.
-Email us or call Nancy at (707) 575-5373.
+Email us or call Mona at (707) 575-5373.

 To read more of Jennifer Chan’s work, check out her writing for the Diamond Certified Blog.